NABKISAN FINANCE LIMITED

 The present focus of the company is to support Producers Organisation for term loan and working capital requirements.

-“The Nabkisan Finance limited presently operates in 16 states, viz., Andhra Pradesh, Assam, Bihar, Delhi, Gujarat, Haryana, Jharkhand, Karnataka, Kerala, Maharashtra, Madya Pradesh, Rajasthan, Tamilnadu, Telangana, Uttar Pradesh and Uttarakhand.”
+“The Nabkisan Finance limited presently operates in 20 states, viz., Andhra Pradesh, Assam, Bihar, Chattisgarh, Delhi, Gujarat, Haryana, Jharkhand, Karnataka, Kerala, Maharashtra, Madya Pradesh, Odisha, Punjab, Rajasthan, Tamilnadu, Telangana, Uttar Pradesh, Uttarakhand, and West Bengal.”

 Fair Practices Code